Deepak Gaur

-Deepak Gaur (born 18 September 1972) was an Indian molecular biologist, and a professor at the School of Biotechnology of Jawaharlal Nehru University.
-Known for his studies on Plasmodium falciparum, Gaur is a recipient of the N-Bios Prize.
+Deepak Gaur (1972–2021) was an Indian molecular biologist and professor at Jawaharlal Nehru University.
+He is best known for his work on Plasmodium falciparum, the malaria-causing parasite, and for receiving the N-Bios Prize.

 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, for his contributions to medical sciences in 2017.

 Biography

 Deepak Gaur earned an honours degree in human biology from the All India Institute of Medical Sciences, Delhi in 1994 and continued at AIIMS for his master's degree in biotechnology which he received in 1996.
 He did his doctoral studies at the National Institute of Immunology and after securing a PhD in 2001, he joined Jawaharlal Nehru University a post-doctoral work as a visiting fellow.
 In 2006, he moved to the US on a Full-time equivalent position offered by the US Government and continued there till 2009 when he received the Ramalingaswami Fellowship of the Department of Biotechnology.
 This enabled him to return to India that year to join the Malaria Group of the International Centre for Genetic Engineering and Biotechnology (ICGEB), New Delhi.
 After half a decade, he rejoined Jawaharlal Nehru University where he serves as a full professor at the School of Biotechnology of the university since 2014 and heads the Laboratory of Malaria and Vaccine Research.